lillyflow/Mods/README.md

 # Sleepers VRC Mods<!-- omit in toc -->

 These are mods that weren't being maintained anymore, gathered together.
-So that hopefully as a community we can still maintain them.
+The hope with this repository is that as a community we could still maintain them.

 This repository was forked from Loukylor's mods after he stopped maintaining them.
-As they do a lot of good maintaining them was found to be important enough that this repo was created.

-The intention of the name change is to make it clear that this project hopes to have multiple people maintaining it instead of just a single person burning themselves out with the burden - Make sure to get enough sleep y'all modders!
+The intention of the name change is to make it clear that this project hopes to have multiple people maintaining it.
+Instead of this just a single person burning themselves out with the burden - all modders need to sleep at somepoint.

 ## Disclaimer<!-- omit in toc -->

-VRChat does **not** condone the use of mods, and, if found to be modifying the client, then you **will** be punished.
+VRChat does **not** condone the use of mods.
+You **will** be punished if found to be modifying the client.

 That being said, there is no anticheat of any sort in the client as of writing this.
-There is an API limiter & Photon checks, and the mods listed in this repository avoid triggering those.
+There is an API limiter & Photon checks.
+The mods listed in this repository avoid triggering those.
-The real only way to get punished on this game is to piss of the aforementioned checks, or be reported by a user with evidence of you using a mod.
+The only real way to get punished is to piss of the aforementioned checks, or be reported by a user with evidence of you using a mod.

 **These mods are provided as-is without any warranty and we will not be held responsible for anything that using mods may cause**.